 - Oldcastle BuildingEnvelope®: interior clear tempered glass and CRL Hardware, glass doors, laminated front glass for suites, and exterior curtain wall framing and exterior glass

-- Oldcastle Architectural (Georgia Masonry Supply, a CRH Company):
+- Oldcastle APG (Georgia Masonry Supply, A CRH Company):

 - 135,000 pieces of Trendstone and Trendstone Plus Architectural Block, and 300,000 pieces of Grey CMU block for the stadium construction.